ShinshiDevs/Shinshi/README.md

 ![Discord](https://img.shields.io/discord/1130589089658306672.svg)
 ![Commit activity](https://img.shields.io/github/commit-activity/m/ShinshiDevs/Shinshi)

 Shinshi is a modern and user-friendly Discord bot designed to provide you and your servers with great features and stable performance.
-Its main purpose is to assist you in creating your own Discord server, diversify any server, and enhance your everyday experience.
+It s main purpose is to assist you in creating your own Discord server, diversify any server, and enhance your everyday experience.
 ### Functionality
-- [ ] General functionality (user, guild, etc. information, settings)
+- [ ] General functionality. (information on users, guilds, settings, etc.)
-- [ ] Utilities (calculator, translator, weather, etc.)
+- [ ] Utilities. (calculator, translator, weather, etc.)
-- [ ] Server management functionality (manage emojis, manage banner and etc.)
+- [ ] Server management features.
-- [ ] Moderation. (ban, kick, warns, timeout, cooldown for chats and etc.)
+- [ ] Moderation. (ban, kick, warnings, timeout, chat cooldowns, etc.)
-- [ ] Greetings and farewells.
+- [ ] Welcome and goodbye messages.
-- [ ] Suggestions, reports, tickets.
+- [ ] Suggestions, reports, support tickets.
-- [ ] Private rooms.
+- [ ] Private chat rooms.
-- [ ] Music.
+- [ ] Music integration.
 (Spotify, SoundCloud, Yandex.Music)
-- [ ] Voice and text leveling.
+- [ ] Voice and text-based leveling systems.

 and many-many other functionality, that'll help you to create a unique server - as our approach.